georgesboris/gleam-in-elixir-example/README.md

-# gleam-in-elixir-example
+# Using Gleam with Elixir projects

-Use Gleam inside an Elixir project with good developer experience in both codebases
+Use Gleam inside an Elixir project with good developer experience in both codebases.